Endurance or speed that seems to be the option for most runners. I fully admit to running distance because I’m not a speedster!

 - Ideal turn over is 90 footfalls per side per minute

-- This will keep your fit hitting the ground quickly
+- This will keep your foot hitting the ground and snapping off quickly

 In some cases, speed work can actually lengthen your stride as well, leading to more ground being covered with each step.
 And in a race that spans over 26 miles, the less pounding on that pavement- the better!